snatow/unit-1-project/connect-4.md

 Tuesday
 - basic html and css to see the game board (done)
 - function to capture names of players (done)
-- ability to remove form from window
+- ability to remove form from window (done)
 - hard coded elements for winning conditions (done)
 - start work on gravity (done)